tableau/TabPy/client.md

 ##Installation

 The client comes in the form of a pip package that can be installed from the project folder directly.
-Installing the package using `setup.sh` or `setup.bat` in TabPy folder will automatically install TabPy Client.
+Installing the package using `setup.sh` or `setup.bat` in TabPy folder or doing `pip install` of taby-server will automatically install TabPy Client.

 If you prefer manual install, Tableau recommends that you install it within a Python environment.
 You can create such an environment with conda or virtualenv, To activate the environment run the following command: